Introduction goes here

 1.

-Item marks follow for three further entries, which were not inserted.
+Entry marks follow for three further entries, which were not inserted.

 17

-Letters of general attorney in England for one year to Richard de Walkefare, kt, who is staying in the king’s service in Aquitaine in the company of Edward [of Woodstock], prince of Aquitaine and Wales, nominating Edmund Gurney Gournay and John Howam alternately.
+Letters of general attorney in England for one year to Richard de Walkefare, kt , who is staying in the king’s service in Aquitaine in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Gournay Edmund Gurney and John Howam alternately.

 The chancellor received the attorneys by a letter of the same prince.